mlcommons/inference/v0.5/recommendation/README.md

 `--accuracy` perform inference on the entire dataset to validate achieved model accuracy/AUC metric.

-`--find-peak-performance` determine the maximumum QPS for the Server and samples per query for the MultiStream, while not applicable to other scenarios.
+`--find-peak-performance` determine the maximum QPS for the Server and samples per query for the MultiStream, while not applicable to other scenarios.

 ## License